MicroEJ/AbstractionLayer-Linux/README.md

 ### project_options.cmake

-This is where all the generic Abstraction Layers configuration takes place.
+This is where all the generic Abstraction Layer configuration takes place.
+This CMake file is sourced by `vee/CMakeLists.txt`, and so any CMake option can be set or overridden here.

-#### How to Add Your Own Abstraction Layer
+#### How to Add Your Own Native Code

 With the following syntax, you can specify the source of external code: